7 Things You Must Never Ask AI to Do in Crypto Trading

 This is one of AI's most dangerous blind spots.
 If your prompt doesn't explicitly include a stop-loss, AI mostly won't add one.
 It will do exactly what you said — "add to position every time BTC drops X%" — all the way down to liquidation.

-Real failure case: in August 2025, a user asked Claude to write a futures strategy "add to position every -3% on BTC" — with no condition for stopping.
-Claude generated immaculate add-on code.
-By the 5th add the account was at 4x leverage and -15% drawdown.
-The 6th add triggered forced liquidation.
-Account zeroed.
-The user asked Claude after the fact and got: "your prompt did not require stop-loss logic.
+Common pitfall example: someone asks Claude to write a futures strategy "add to position every -3%" — with no condition for stopping.
+Claude generates immaculate add-on code.
+After a few adds the account is at high leverage and deep drawdown; one more add triggers forced liquidation and the account zeroes.
+Asked after the fact, the model says: "your prompt did not require stop-loss logic.
 I wrote what you asked for."
-Technically correct.
+Technically correct — the error was not putting the constraint in the prompt.

 The alternative: any prompt that asks AI to write a trading strategy or pyramid logic must lead with this block: